Federal Direct Loan Programs

 |Maximum Total Debt from all Direct Loans When You Graduate (aggregate loan limits)||$31,000 – No more than $23,000 of this amount may be in subsidized loans.||$57,500 – No more than $23,000 of this amount may be in subsidized loans.||$138,500 – No more than $65,500 of this amount may be in subsidized loans.
 The graduate debt limit includes Direct Loans received for undergraduate study.|

-Please note: You cannot borrow more than your cost of attendance minus any other financial aid you get; therefore you may receive less than the annual maximum amounts.
+Please note: You cannot borrow more than your cost of attendance minus any other financial aid you get; therefore you may receive less than the annual loan limits.
 Also, the annual loan limits assume that your program of study is at least a full academic year.
-The maximum annual and total loan limits include any Direct Stafford Loans you may have received under the FFEL Program.
+The annual and total loan limits include any Direct Stafford Loans you may have received under the FFEL Program.

 Graduate and professional students enrolled in certain health profession programs may receive additional Unsubsidized Direct Loan amounts.
 For these students, there is also an increased aggregate loan limit of $224,000 (maximum $65,500 subsidized).